Tyler Stephenson Player Props: Reds vs. Mets

-The Cincinnati Reds, including Tyler Stephenson (.244 on-base percentage in past 10 games, 109 points below season-long percentage), battle starting pitcher Justin Verlander and the New York Mets at Great American Ball Park, Wednesday at 6:40 PM ET.
+Tyler Stephenson -- with a slugging percentage of .235 in his past 10 games, including no home runs) -- will be in action for the Cincinnati Reds versus the New York Mets, with Kodai Senga on the mound, on May 11 at 12:35 PM ET.

-He had a one-hit showing in his last game (1-for-4) against the Mets.
+He had a hitless showing in his last game (0-for-1) against the Mets.

 Tyler Stephenson Game Info & Props vs. the Mets